meldridge/meldridge.github.io/emails/_posts/2018-09-06-Email-update-Choosing-bad-passwords-Tink-and-rolling-your-own-crypto.md

 I discussed this problem [last year](https://markeldo.com/Email-update-KRACK-Attacks/) when serious vulnerabilities were discovered in WPA2 Wi-Fi encryption:

->The broad takeaway is this: when it comes to using modern crypto protocols: if you ever use the same nonce twice for a given encryption key, you’re screwed.
+>The broad takeaway is this: when it comes to using modern crypto protocols, if you ever use the same nonce twice for a given encryption key, you’re screwed.

 The Tink library is designed to prevent these problems, and it's a great initiative by Google.